TJKlein/tjklein.github.io/index.md

 ### Research

-My research interests lie in natural language processing (NLP), and at the intersection of NLP computer vision.
+My research interests lie in natural language processing (NLP) and at the intersection of NLP computer vision.
+I am particularly interested in efficient self-supervised representation learning and continual learning.
 Although not my current main focus, I am very much interested in machine learning in the medical domain.

 *Internship Position:* Our research team is continuously hiring students and interns.
-If you're a Ph.D. student interested in a research internship working in Berlin, please send an email with your CV and research interests.
-Right now, we are particularly looking for interns for self-supervised and continual learnin in NLP, as well as privacy ML.
+If you are a Ph.D. student interested in a research internship working in Berlin, please send an email with your CV and research interests.
+Right now, we are particularly looking for interns for self-supervised, continual learning in NLP and privacy ML.
 Check out our research team's [blog](https://medium.com/sap-machine-learning-research) to learn more about current research activity there.

 ### News